cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

       where open State M
 ```

-Predicate for a global state stating that the next slot will be in a new voting
+Similarly, a predicate for the global state assesses that the next slot will be in a new voting round.
-round.

 ```agda
     NextSlotInSameRound : State → Set